reidys/Itron-EverBlu-Cyble/README.md

+# This Fork wasadapted from  https://github.com/neutrinus/everblu-meters
+this fork is removing the MQTT funtion
-# everblu-meters - Water usage data for Home Assistant
+# Itron-EverBlu-Cyble - Water usage
 Fetch water/gas usage data from Cyble EverBlu meters using RADIAN protocol on 433Mhz.
-Intergrated with Home Assistant via MQTT.

-Note: HASS autodiscovery is still missing, during development.

 Meters supported:
 - Itron EverBlu Cyble Enhanced